1galaqua/graph-algoritems/README.md

 ## More info
  - due to our use of arrayList to store the nodes  , we didn't succeed to make the possibility to removes all nodes but each time remove the node with the biggest id .
  - To load bigger graph download the file zip in the Assigment/ex2/data directory , extract the json files and you can use it.
+ - due to some issues with our first git repository we transfer all our work to this repository , the old work with the commits is at : https://github.com/gars-cmd/Ex2/commits/master?before=0b681a57ccd44385c06def791d258288c9510f44+35&branch=master

 ## pictures
 [![pic1.jpg](https://i.postimg.cc/ZRcCCPDG/Screenshot-1.jpg)](https://postimg.cc/VrJYhtwg)